misiektoja/steam_monitor/README.md

 ### Saving gaming activity to the CSV file

-If you want to save the gaming activity of the Steam user, use **-b** parameter with the name of the file (it will be automatically created if it does not exist):
+If you want to save all activities of the Steam user, use **-b** parameter with the name of the file (it will be automatically created if it does not exist):

 ```sh
 ./steam_monitor.py -r "https://steamcommunity.com/id/misiektoja/" -b steam_misiektoja.csv